GrapesJS/grapesjs/docs/api/README.md

 ---
 pageClass: page__apis
-editLink: false
 ---

 # API Reference

-Here you'll find the documentation about GrapesJS's APIs
+Here you can find the documentation about GrapesJS' APIs.
+Mainly, you would use them for your editor to extend the basic functionality of the framework or you could also [create a plugin](/modules/Plugins.html) and make those extensions reusable and available to others.